MathiasDarr/outdoor-rec-sam-vue/README.md

 This repository contains applications developed using the  AWS serverless application model (SAM) as well as storefront front end.

 ### This repository contains ###
-* Products & Orders Application
+* Products & Orders & Customers Microservices Application
     * Products Database
         - Script for scraping product details & images from REI.com into DynamoDB table
         - Uses the following technologies